-The goal of SIG is to provide an exceptional three week experience by creating a community of student learners who share common interests, abilities, and goals.
-It is the team responsibility to promote a safe environment where students can grow intellectually, socially, and emotionally.
+The goal of SIG is to provide an exceptional three-week experience by creating a community of student learners who share common interests, abilities, and goals.
+It is the team responsibility to promote a safe environment for students to grow intellectually, socially, and emotionally.

 - Work experience with children and young adults (ages 5-12) preferred

 - Academic, tutoring, and/or recreation supervisory experience with children

 - Able to multitask, set priorities, follow through on details, and complete assignments in a reasonable time period

 - Conducts self in an exemplary manner through leadership, honesty, integrity and holds self to a higher standard of behavior

 - Uses good judgment in decision making, problem-solving and mentoring children

 - Demonstrates a friendly, helpful attitude and a commitment to working with the students

 - Must be enrolled in a higher education program, undergraduate or graduate program, or recently graduated from a related program.